Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems

 which obeys the exact flow equation \cite{wetterich_exact_1993}

+Here, $\varphi = \langle\phi \rangle$ is the flowing expectation value, defined as the variational derivative of $W_k(J)$ with respect to $J$.
 As $k\to 0$, $\Gamma_k$ approaches the effective potential, denoted $\Gamma$, sometimes referred to as the Gibbs energy.
-NPRG methods are quite diverse in implementation and motivation, and we refer the reader to a number of excellent reviews for broader background \cite{delamotte_introduction_2012,kopietz_introduction_2010,bagnuls_exact_2001,dupuis_nonperturbative_2021}.
+NPRG methods are quite diverse in implementation and motivation (c.f.\ these reviews for broader background \cite{delamotte_introduction_2012,kopietz_introduction_2010,bagnuls_exact_2001,dupuis_nonperturbative_2021}).

-The fact that this RG procedure implements linear coarse-graining can be seen in the quadratic dependence of the regulator term on $\phi$ in eq.\ \eqref{eq:free_energy} On the other hand, a coarse-graining scheme which is defined to capture biologically relevant features might use nonlinear coarse-graining \cite{kline_gaussian_2022}, but this would invalidate the Wetterich equation \eqref{eq:Wetterich_flow}.
-What is needed is some way to add variability to the cutoff scheme without making the RG calculation intractable.
+The fact that this RG procedure implements linear coarse-graining can be seen in the quadratic dependence of the regulator term on $\phi$ in Eq.\ \eqref{eq:free_energy}.
+On the other hand, a coarse-graining scheme which captures biologically relevant features might use nonlinear coarse-graining \cite{kline_gaussian_2022}, but this would add $\phi$ dependence to the regulator $R_k$ and invalidate the Wetterich Eq.\ \eqref{eq:Wetterich_flow}.
+What is needed is some way to coarse-grain according to a number of different linear collective bases, without making the calculation intractable.

-Our first contribution is to provide a simple mechanism that allows for this variability while leaving the essential flow equations unchanged.
-We show by construction that some models are most naturally described by a collection of coexisting, exactly independent RG flows, where each describes the collective physics according to a different notion of scale.
+We provide a simple mechanism that allows for this kind of variability while leaving the essential flow equations unchanged.
+Some systems are most naturally modeled by a collection of coexisting, exactly independent RG flows, where each describes the collective physics according to a different notion of scale.
 We term systems with this property \textit{multi-relevant}.

 A system described by a state $\phi$ and Hamiltonian $\mathcal{H}(\phi)$ is multi-relevant when there exists a finite set of Hamiltonians $\{\mathcal{H}_z(\phi)\}$ which are polynomial in $\phi$ and which have finite partition functions such that